trevor-harris/LSCI/README.md

 ### Notes

 This package is currently under heavy development.
-This paper has not been peer-reviewed and exists as-is as a preprint currently.
+This paper has not yet been peer-reviewed and exists as-is as a preprint currently.

 ### Cite us